Ethernet Virtual Private Network (EVPN) Configuration Module

 • evpn.vrfs (global or node parameter): A list of EVPN-enabled VRFs.
 The default value with VXLAN transport: all global VRFs with evpn.transit_vni parameter.
 There is no default value with MPLS transport.

 • evpn.vlans (global or node parameter): A list of EVPN-enabled VLANs.
-The default value with VXLAN transport: all global VLANs with vni parameter.
+The default value with VXLAN transport: all global VLANs with the vni parameter.
 There is no default value with MPLS transport.

 • evpn.session (global or node parameter): A list of BGP session types on which the EVPN address family is enabled (default: ibgp)